anilabraham-IT/IntuneEDU/IntuneEDU/what-is-school-data-sync.md

 ## What is Azure AD?
 Azure AD is a Microsoft management system that integrates with Intune and helps organize students and devices.
 It lets you create groups out of your students and teachers, such as *4th period Biology* or *Contoso District teachers*.
 Groups are necessary to assign and distribute user or device-specific apps, settings, and restrictions.

 ## Next steps
-[Find out more about Microsoft School Data Sync](https://sds.microsoft.com).
 After your student and teacher information is synced with Intune for Education, get started with express configuration for [Windows](edu-express-config-settings-windows.md) or [iOS](edu-express-config-settings-ios.md) devices.

+Want to know more about Microsoft School Data Sync?
+Visit the [Microsoft School Data Sync page](https://sds.microsoft.com) for product information.